Puya dasylirioides Standl.

 Bloom Time: Summer

 Puya dasylirioides is unusual for a Puya, as the leaves have no spines along the leaf margins.
-It forms a rosette of smooth, leathery leaves up to 2 feet (60 cm) long, with powdery-blue undersides.
+It forms a rosette of smooth, leathery leaves, up to 2 feet (60 cm) long, with powdery-blue undersides.
 It multiplies readily with pups, eventually forming a large colony.
-This odd Bromeliad flowers throughout the summer with an impressive up to 7 foot (2.1 m) tall flower stalk lined with bright blue blooms.
-It flower unusually young for Puya species, at just 4 to 5 years.
+This odd Bromeliad blooms throughout the summer with an impressive up to 7 foot (2.1 m) tall flower stalk lined with bright blue flowers.
+It blooms unusually young for Puya species, at just 4 to 5 years.